jgmortim/mornary/README.md

 # Mornary

 Mornary is a generative steganography application that disguises ASCII text and binary file data as Morse code.
+The examples below demonstrate encoding ASCII data, but any arbitrary file can be encoded with Mornary.
+Although, the effect does work best with small files.
+It would be somewhat suspicious if you tried to distribute megabytes of morse code.

 The name Mornary is a portmanteau of Morse and Binary.